Presentation Bio & Photo

-Wrangler of learning technologies by day, Dad, cyclist, soccer fan & home roaster of coffee by night.
-INFJ.
-I am an educational technologist and advocate for the use of open educational resources and open education practices in higher education.
-I have worked in the British Columbia post-secondary system for 25 years, and am currently the Manager of Education Technology at BCcampus as well as Associate Faculty in the School of Education and Technology at Royal Roads University.
-My educational interests include network learning, social learning, open education and open educational resources.
+Wrangler of learning technologies by day, Dad, cyclist, soccer fan & home roaster of coffee by night, Clint is an educational technologist and advocate for the use of open educational resources and open education practices in higher education.
+Clint has worked in the British Columbia post-secondary system for 25 years and is currently a project manager with the BCcampus Open Education team leading the open homework systems project.
+A founding member of the BC Open EdTech Collaborative, he is also Associate Faculty in the School of Education & Technology program at Royal Roads University, and an occasional Sessional Lecturer in the Department of Education at the University of Victoria.
+Clint’s educational interests include network learning, social learning, education technology, and open education.

-Prior to my current position, I was the Manager of Learning Technologies at CTET at Royal Roads University, and also worked at Camosun College supporting faculty in the Distributed Education department.
+Prior to my current position at BCcampus, I was the Manager of Learning Technologies at CTET at Royal Roads University, and also worked at Camosun College supporting faculty in the Distributed Education department.

 Before working in educational technology, I had a bit of a career as a radio broadcaster, working at a few radio stations in Alberta and BC, many which no longer exist.
 I sincerely regret any part I might have had in their disappearance from the airwaves.
 In a previous life I had long hair and was the hippie station manager of Global Roots Radio Village 900 (another station that, as of March 5th, 2012, no longer exists).

 I blog here at edtechfactotum.com.
 You can also find me on Twitter, Facebook and LinkedIn.
 I have also started using Mastodon more.
 My personal blog is clintlalonde.net.